 Diving into the complexities of biochemistry can feel like navigating a maze, especially when preparing for the MCAT.
 Among the many concepts to grasp, understanding amino acids and their metabolic fates is crucial.
-Specifically, the distinction between ketogenic and glucogenic amino acids is a high-yield topic that appears frequently on the exam.
+In practice, specifically, the distinction between ketogenic and glucogenic amino acids is a high-yield topic that appears frequently on the exam.
 This article will break down the differences between these two categories of amino acids, their roles in metabolic pathways, and why it’s essential to understand them for MCAT success.

 Introduction